rieckpil/progmot/content/post/one-year-course-release.md

 While I could (and maybe should) have written the tests for the application alongside the development, I first wanted to have a working application to see the bigger picture.

 As the goal of the online course was all about testing applications, I did not record the creation of the sample application.
 At various lessons, I explained the relevant code parts and gave an architectural overview at the beginning of the course.
-The overall application was sophisticated in the setup and yet simple enough to grasp.
+The overall application was sophisticated in the setup and yet simple enough to grasp within minutes.

 Here's a short excerpt of the course application's primary use case: Creating book reviews:

 ![Recorded E2E test of the main user journey](/img/main-user-journey-e2e-test-recording.gif "Recorded E2E test of the main user journey")

-The GIF above is an automatically recorded outcome of an end-to-end test.
+(The GIF above is an automatically recorded outcome of an end-to-end test)

 With my iterative course creation strategy in mind, I started with the first milestone and wanted to release the first two modules (roughly 15 course lessons).
-Those two modules were all about getting used to the course application and an introduction unit testing.
+Those two modules were all about getting used to the course application and an introduction to unit testing.

 This initial goal got me started to outline the first lessons in greater detail.
 I noted down the best practices, tips, and pitfalls I wanted to show.
 I did not set hard boundaries for the lessons ahead and wanted to find a natural position to cut the recorded video afterward.

-Next, I opened my IDE and developed all the tests I wanted to write and talk about in the course.
-Once finished, I committed the changes to my private GitHub repository and removed the code I just developed to a bare skeleton.
+Next, I opened my IDE and developed all the tests I wanted to write and talk about.

+Once finished, I committed the changes to my private GitHub repository and removed the code I had just developed to a bare skeleton.

 This "dry run" without recording helped me during the actual recording session.
 I was using two screens, and on one screen, I recorded my IDE and developed the tests step-by-step.
 On the second screen, I opened the target outcome by cloning the same project twice.